 - The spinal or vertebral column—provides support for the body and protects the spinal cord.
 The spinal column includes vertebrae, intervertebral discs, and numerous muscles, tendons, and ligaments.

 - Spinal Cord

-- Carries messages about movement and feeling to and from the Brain; contains reflex centers.
+- An extension of the brain into the spine.
+Carries messages about movement and feeling to and from the brain.

-- Fluid which flows around the brain and spinal cord protecting them from the injury.
+- Fluid which flows around the brain and spinal cord protecting them from injury.